Guides

 }

-The `inet_pton` function converts a human-readable IP address into its packed, binary format.
-It returns false if the input string is not a legal IPv4 or IPv6 literal.
-This behavior makes it a simple and effective tool for validation.
+The `inet_pton()` function converts a human-readable IP address into its packed, in-addr.arpa format.
+It returns `false` if the input string is not a valid IPv4 or IPv6 address.

-A key benefit is that no extra string manipulation occurs if the parse fails, which avoids unnecessary memory allocation.
-The function is dual-stack aware, so you do not need separate code for IPv4 and IPv6.
-The binary output can be stored or converted back with `inet_ntop`, as noted by Sling Academy.
+The function is dual-stack aware, so you do not need separate code paths for IPv4 and IPv6.
+The resulting binary data can be stored or later re-expanded with `inet_ntop()`.
+This is one of several ways to validate an IP.

 function isIpBinary(string $ip): bool